Low-distortion Inference of Latent Similarities from a Multiplex Social Network: Constant target degree

 Let $N$ be the number of steps $t$ of the revelation process, and let $X_t$ be the indicator variable of the event $\EE(V_{u_t})$.
 Thus, whenever each $V_u, u \in \NET$ has an incident random edge, we have that $\sum_{t=1}^N X_t = 0$.
 It thus suffices to upper-bound the probability that $\sum_{t=1}^N X_t = 0$, which can be accomplished using the lower bound of Lemma~\ref{lm:probab} with $x=0$:

 or equivalently,

 We choose $t = \eps \sqrt{n}$.
 Then,

 so $(1-p)^t$ is exponentially small.
 Finally, we bound the probability that $N < \eps \sqrt{n}$.
 Consider a step $t$ of the revelation process.
-With high probability, each node in $V_{u_t}$ has at most $O(\log n)$ incident random edges, so that the total number of random edges incident on $V_u$ is at most $O(\Kloc^{\PL} \log n)$.
+With high probability, each node in $V_{u_t}$ has at most $O(\log n)$ incident random edges, so that the total number of random edges incident on $V_u$ is at most $O(\Kloc^{\PL} \log n)$, where $\Kloc$ is the maximal degree in $\Eloc$.
 Thus, with high probability, at most $O(\Kloc^{\PL} \log n)$ other nodes $u$ can be removed from $R$ in any one step, implying that the process will take at least

 steps, for sufficiently large $n$.
-In particular, $N \geq t$ with high probability, completing the proof. \end{proof}
+In particular, $N \geq t$ with high probability, completing the proof. \end{proofof}